akeneo/pim-community-dev/TESTING.md

 - several classes are tested at the same time
 - business language is used (ie: we use Gherkin)
-- describes a business problem we want to solve (ie: it's not about UI, CLI or UX)
+- describes a business use case or a business rule (ie: it's not about UI, CLI or UX, neither about a text we should see)
 - mock only what you own
 - services which perform I/O calls are mocked (like Doctrine repositories for instance)
 - "lives" in memory only

 Examples:

+- backend: TODO
+- frontend: TODO

 ### Integration: test

 Characteristics:

 - one class is tested at a time
-- no mock
+- no mock for the system you want to test
 - tests only services that perform I/O calls (like Doctrine repositories for instance)

 Examples:

+- backend: test a Doctrine repository using MySQL
+- frontend test a fetcher performing HTTP calls

 ### End to end: test the whole application

 Characteristics:

-- boots the whole application
+- boots the whole application, which means the backend and the frontend
+- no mock for the system you want to test
+- can require complex setup (like a browser and Selenium for instance)
+- tests nominal use cases

 Examples:

-- from UI to database
-- from CLI to database
-- etc..
+- test that a user can fill in product values via the UI
+- test that an import can be launched via the CLI

 ## Ports and adapters architecture